adrienls/Tournament-Management-System/README.md

 # Tournament-Management-System
-A project from Alexis Decamp, Arthur Guerineau and Adrien Le Saux
+A project from Alexis Decamp, Arthur Guerineau and Adrien Le Saux Final PHP project of our second year of engineering school in France.

 ## Aim of the project
 The aim of the project is to create a website to dynamically manage different tournaments.